 For more information, see Switching to Maintenance Mode.

-- Data can only be removed from object storage repositories until no other backups have any references to it.
+- Data can only be removed from object storage repositories when no other backups have any references to it.

 For example, you may want to remove a piece of data consisting of blocks being referred to by another backups (.vbk, .vib, or .vrb files).
 In such a scenario, the removal of such blocks will be skipped.